 Is the site accessible by wheelchair?

 As Geevor was a working mine, we do understand the importance of ensuring accessibility for our visitors around as much of our site as possible.
 We have made every effort to ensure visitors in wheelchairs can access many parts of the Geevor site.
-The Hard Rock Museum, shop and café are fully accessible as are some of the key buildings.
+The Hard Rock Museum, shop and café are fully accessible as are some of the key buildings Visit:- Accessibility guide

 What are the conditions like in the mine?

-We provide all visitors with a dust coat.
+Due to the current COVID guidelines and restrictions we are unable to provide our visitors with a dust coat as we would normally do.
+Therefore we would advise that you wear casual clothing in the mine.
 The tunnel floor is mostly gravel – there are no ladders to climb.
 It can be wet after periods of heavy rain!

 Is there somewhere we can leave our belongings while we are on site?

 Most people arriving by car leave any belongings secured in their vehicle.
 However, for those arriving at Geevor by bus or foot, we have limited facilities for storing your belongings while you are on site.